 • Azure virtual machine

-• Creating and managing azure virtual network
+• Creating and managing Azure virtual network

 • Working with load balancers such as Azure application gateway